moodle/devdocs/docs/guides/moodleapp/overview.md

 ---
 title: Moodle App Overview
+sidebar_position: 1
 ---

 The Moodle App is a mobile application that helps users make the best of their Moodle sites on handheld devices.
 It has some additional features like offline access, and a dedicated interface adapted to mobile.
 It's focused on student functionality, so you won’t find all the features you have on the web for teachers and admins.
 You can learn more about the features available in [the user documentation](https://docs.moodle.org/).

-On a technical level, it's a completely different codebase from the Moodle LMS, and interacts with a Moodle site using [web services](#).
+On a technical level, it's a completely different codebase from the Moodle LMS, and interacts with a Moodle site using [[web services]].
 You can find the source code of the application in github: [github.com/moodlehq/moodleapp](https://github.com/moodlehq/moodleapp).

 Before embarking into any Moodle-specific documentation, we recommend that you are at least familiar with [Angular](https://angular.io/) and [Ionic Framework](https://ionicframework.com/).
 These are the core technologies used in the application.
 We'll reference any relevant concepts, but having a basic idea will take you a long way in understanding the Moodle App.